SDGforskning/sdg-strings/Vocabularylist.md

 "consequence$"
 ```

-## Terms that may indicate discussion of feasibility/adoption/uptake of a new technology
+## Feasibility/adoption/uptake of a new technology

 ```Ceylon=
 "barrier$"